VinV7/End-To-End-Machine-Learning-Project/README.md

 - Utilizes FastAPI as the API
 - The JSON Formatting now requires both Square and Curly Brackets | [{}] |
 - Changed the command for starting the FastAPI in [api.py](https://github.com/VinV7/End-To-End-Machine-Learning-Project/blob/main/app/api.py)
+- Change in analyses done in 01_data_exploration.ipynb and data_preprocessing.py, more conclusions and plots

 ## Installation